EV7 The Sun Route: In Austria

 From the Czech border the EV7 passes through Linz and Salzburg before it passes into the Alps to Italy.
 Its length is 553 km.

-The Austrian section of EV7 offers stunning scenery cycling along alpine rivers, through beautiful towns like Linz and Salzburg and taking in some of Europe's largest nature reserves.
+The Austrian section of EV7 offers some scenery cycling along alpine rivers, through towns like Linz and Salzburg and taking in some of Europe's largest nature reserves.
 It crosses the Czech border into Austria at Rybnik, and follows the Grenzland cycle route (R5), then the Gusental cycle route (R28) along minor roads in the province of Upper Austria.
 From St. Georgen an der Gusen, it follows the Danube cycle route (R1) through the town of Linz, past the famous river bends of the “Schlögener Loop” until you reach Passau, Germany.
 You can then follow the Inn cycle route (R3) along the Austrian-German border, through the nature reserves of the Inn valley, all the way to Salzburg.
 From Salzburg, the EV7 follows the Alpe-Adria Trail, which makes use of new railway tunnels to cross the Alps without difficult climbs.
 Then, there are short sections following the Glockner cycle route (R8) until "Möllbrücke" and then the Drau cycle route (R1) through the province of Carinthia lead you to the border crossing with Italy near the town of Sillian.